Background and Achievements

-In 2008, Poole Grammar School was selected as a flagship school as part of the Food For Life Partnership (FFLP).
-The initiative promotes healthy eating for pupils, sustainable food sourcing, higher organic content menus, reducing food miles, and embedding a healthy food culture in the curriculum to compliment our food technology and sciences teaching.
+In 2008, Poole Grammar School was selected as a flagship school as part of the Food for Life Partnership (FFLP).
+The initiative promotes healthy eating for pupils, sustainable food sourcing, higher organic content menus, reducing food miles, and embedding a healthy food culture in the curriculum to complement our food technology and sciences teaching.

 By meeting the demanding FFLP criteria on food sourcing and quality, growing and cookery clubs, farm visits, pupil, staff and community involvement, Poole Grammar obtained the bronze award in 2009, silver in 2011 and gold in June 2014.

 We now have ambassador status and have a high profile not only within the FFLP programme but also with Public Health England as part of their consultation on updating School Food Standards.

 We use free range eggs, organic flour to bake our bread, MSC certified fish, freedom food certified products, make our own honey, and grow our own fruit, vegetables and herbs.
 Salad and vegetarian options are available everyday.
 Click here for a sample lunchtime menu.

 We host and celebrate a number of events during the school calendar such as International Mother Languages Day, Christmas, Chinese New Year, Easter celebrations, and National Roast Dinner Days.
 Lunch menus are themed accordingly.